Severson-Group/eMach-matlab/tools/jmag/README.md

 1. In the `prepareSection()` function, after drawing the cross section, the number of geometry items in the JMAG drawing is obtained.
 This is done using the `NumItems()` function.
 2. The JMAG geometry regions are created using the `CreateRegions()` function.
 3. The number of geometry items are again obtained by calling `NumItems()`.
-4. The difference between the number of geometry items in Stpe 3 and Step 1 gives the total number of regions created in Step 2.
+4. The difference between the number of geometry items in Step 3 and Step 1 gives the total number of regions created in Step 2.
 5. JMAG names regions in the format `region, region.2, region.3,......region.n` if there are `n` regions.
 So, knowing the number of regions created, an array of region names is populated.
 6. Using the `innerCoord` information, the `SelectAtCoordinateDlg()` function is used to select the desired region to be kept.
 7. The `GetSelection()` function is used to get the selected region object and its name is obtained.